Radio-Equipped Police Cruising Cars Are Considered Here

 It was not given to Baltimore to develop the system upon the foundation he had laid, but police Commissioner Charles D. Gaither is making a definite move to obtain the ultramodern method of split-second communication, which he believes will discourage criminal activities because of its ability to pick up a trail almost immediately.
-The Commissioner has petitioned the board of estimates for funds with which to equipped a fleet of cars and to install at headquarters a shortwave broadcasting set.
+The Commissioner has petitioned the board of estimates for funds with which to equip a fleet of cars and to install at headquarters a shortwave broadcasting set.

-Accounts of the work of the radio equipped squad cars in other cities are nothing short of marvelous.
+Accounts of the work of the radio-equipped squad cars in other cities are nothing short of marvelous.
 Stories are told of stolen cars recovered before their motors are really warm, of criminals caught in the very act of holdups frustrated rather than advantaged.

 If there is one element that stands out more markedly than any other in successful crimes in the last few years, it is time.
 Your modern felon has developed a sense of timing that is given him a tremendous advantage, and he uses the latest products of science in making his getaway.
-He robs or murders coolly, with full realization that so many minutes remain before police can be notified and can pick up his trail.
-The most successful crimes have been the boldest, yet not necessarily the most reckless, sneak thievery pays small dividends and safe breaking is tedious.
+He robs or murders coolly, with the full realization that so many minutes remain before police can be notified and can pick up his trail.
+The most successful crimes have been the boldest, yet not necessarily the most reckless, sneak thievery pays small dividends and safe braking is tedious.
 Broad daylight, a crowded street to furnace plenty of confusion, a fat payroll and a getaway well-planned is a favorite set up of the modern malefactor.

 The Time Element